CLewisS/321-project/README.md

  4. Run `npm install` in the command line

- 5. navigate to *server/requestManager*
+ 5. Navigate to *server/chatserver*

  6. Run `npm install` in the command line

+ 7. navigate to *server/requestManager*

+ 8. Run `npm install` in the command line

- 7. Run `node server.js` in the command line
+ 9. Run `node server.js` in the command line *Optional:*

-*Optional:*

 I have created a very basic web client which can be found in *test.html*.